aiidateam/aiida-core/docs/source/howto/data.rst

     qb = QueryBuilder()       # Instantiating instance.
 One instance -> one query qb.append(CalcJobNode)    # Setting first vertex of path

-If you are interested in instances of different classes, you can also pass a tuple, list or set of classes.
+If you are interested in instances of different classes, you can also pass an iterable of classes.
-However, they have to be of the same ORM-type (e.g. all have to be subclasses of ``Node``):
+However, they have to be of the same ORM-type (e.g. all have to be subclasses of :class:`~aiida.orm.nodes.node.Node`):

 .. code-block:: python